phillipberndt/autorandr/README.md

 The one kink is that during `preswitch`, `AUTORANDR_CURRENT_PROFILE` is reporting the *upcoming* profile rather than the *current* one.

+#### Exit status

+If a hook script exits with a non-zero exit status, a warning will be output, but the operation continue.

 #### Canceling operation from within a hook script

 A hook script can send a `SIGUSR1` signal to its parent process to indicate that the